JIN0759/demo/README.md

 #########################
 # Attention:
-If you want to push to github.com
+If you want to push to github.com, use:
-use:
 $ git push origin master:master
+Or:
+comment this line on ~/.gitconfig
+    #push = refs/heads/master:refs/for/master